pivotal-cf/docs-pks/about-lb.hbs.md

 See the [AWS Prerequisites](deploy-workloads.html#aws) section of _Deploying and Exposing Basic Linux Workloads_ before you create a workload load balancer.

 #### <a id='with-ingress'></a>Deploy Your Workload Load Balancer with an Ingress Controller
 A Kubernetes ingress controller sits behind a load balancer, routing HTTP and HTTPS requests from outside the cluster to services within the cluster.
 Kubernetes ingress resources can be configured to load balance traffic, provide externally reachable URLs to services, and manage other aspects of network traffic.

-If you add an ingress controller to your Tanzu Kubernetes Grid Integrated Edition deployment, traffic routing is controlled by the ingress resource rules you define.
+If you add an ingress controller to your {{  vars.product }} deployment, traffic routing is controlled by the ingress resource rules you define.
-{{{ vars.recommended_by }}} recommends configuring Tanzu Kubernetes Grid Integrated Edition deployments with both a workload load balancer and an ingress controller.
+{{{ vars.recommended_by }}} recommends configuring {{  vars.product }} deployments with both a workload load balancer and an ingress controller.

-The following diagram shows how the ingress routing can be used within your Tanzu Kubernetes Grid Integrated Edition deployment.
+The following diagram shows how the ingress routing can be used within your {{  vars.product }} deployment.
 {{ image_tag src="images/ingress-routing.png" alt="TKGI diagram that shows ingress routing for both Istio and NSX" }}
 {{{{raw}}}} <!-- = Image source: https://docs.google.com/drawings/d/1IB2juuTQlwJ4QpRaMmjFvGAC3cS7irFy3OII-pb6GGE/edit  --> {{{{/raw}}}}

-The load balancer on Tanzu Kubernetes Grid Integrated Edition on vSphere with NSX is automatically provisioned with Kubernetes ingress resources without the need to deploy and configure an additional ingress controller.
+The load balancer on {{  vars.product }} on vSphere with NSX is automatically provisioned with Kubernetes ingress resources without the need to deploy and configure an additional ingress controller.

 For information about deploying a load balancer configured with ingress routing on AWS, Azure, and vSphere without NSX, see [Configuring Ingress Routing](configure-ingress.html).
 For information about ingress routing on vSphere with NSX, see [Configuring Ingress Resources and Load Balancer Services](nsxt-ingress-srvc-lb.html).

-## <a id='with-nsx-t'></a>Load Balancers in Tanzu Kubernetes Grid Integrated Edition Deployments on vSphere with NSX
+## <a id='with-nsx-t'></a>Load Balancers in {{  vars.product }} Deployments on vSphere with NSX

-Tanzu Kubernetes Grid Integrated Edition deployments on vSphere with NSX in high-availability mode require you configure a load balancer to access the TKGI API.
+{{  vars.product }} deployments on vSphere with NSX in high-availability mode require you configure a load balancer to access the TKGI API.
 To configure an NSX load balancer for TKGI API traffic, see [Provisioning an NSX Load Balancer for the TKGI API Server](nsxt-lb-tkgi-api.html).

 TKGI deployments on vSphere with NSX in singleton mode require you configure only a DNAT rule so that the TKGI API host is accessible.
 These TKGI deployments do not require you to configure a load balancer to access the TKGI API.
-For more information, see [Share the Tanzu Kubernetes Grid Integrated Edition Endpoint](installing-nsx-t.html#retrieve-endpoint) in _Installing Tanzu Kubernetes Grid Integrated Edition on vSphere with NSX Integration_.
+For more information, see [Share the {{  vars.product }} Endpoint](installing-nsx-t.html#retrieve-endpoint) in _Installing {{  vars.product }} on vSphere with NSX Integration_.

 At runtime, NSX automatically handles load balancer creation, configuration, and deletion as part of the Kubernetes cluster create, update, and delete process.
 When a new Kubernetes cluster is created, NSX creates and configures a dedicated load balancer tied to it.
 The load balancer is a shared resource designed to provide efficient traffic distribution to control plane nodes as well as services deployed on worker nodes.